-This combination of active ingredients is the same as one found in Gaviscon Original and Gaviscon Advance.
+This combination of active ingredients is the same as in Gaviscon Original and Gaviscon Advance.

-Peptac can be bought from most high street pharmacies, although it is usually kept as part of dispensing stock rather than a product which is shown for sale.
-When priced right, Peptac can be purchased for around £4, making it one of the best priced liquid antacids on the market.
+Peptac can be bought from most high street pharmacies, although it is usually kept as part of dispensing stock rather than a product shown for sale.
+When priced right, Peptac can be purchased for around £4, making it one of the best-priced liquid antacids on the market.

 - Acidex Oral Suspension

 - Tesco Heartburn & Indigestion relief

 - Rennie Liquid Heartburn Relief Oral Suspension